 The Eldon is next and it’s just a few doors down.
 You might notice numbers dwindling by this point as people split up or go home after overdoing it.
-But that doesn’t stop The Eldon from being a great stop off on your way into Leeds – they truly embrace The Otley Run and all its eccentricities.
+But that doesn’t stop this from being a great stop off on your way into Leeds – they truly embrace The Otley Run and all its eccentricities.
 Expect a welcome with open arms and loads of decent value booze, from ales to ciders, lagers and spirits.

 The Eldon, 190 Woodhouse Lane, Leeds, West Yorkshire, LS2 9DX.

 It’s a bit of a detour but there are two bars for you to pick from at Leeds University on The Otley Run, as long as you’re taking it on during term-time.
 It’s well worth a visit as drinks are very good value here.
 Old Bar is a long time favourite and ale fans will want to pop in as it serves great local beers from Kirkstall and Ilkley.
 Terrace is more modern and is always a lively place for a pint.